How to get a VAT number in the EU

 But in order to receive these benefits of VAT tax reduction, companies need to have a VAT number.

-A VAT number is a value-added tax identification number that allows governments to track the VAT activity of registered businesses.
-These activities include VAT paid, tax credits earned, and VAT taxes charged and collected from customers.
+Also known as a VAT registration number, it's a VAT identification number that allows governments to track the tax activity of registered businesses.
+These activities include taxes paid, credits earned, and VAT charged and collected from customers.

 VAT numbers usually start with an ISO 3166-1 alpha-2 country code, followed by two or more characters, up to thirteen.
 Though VAT numbers usually consist of numeric digits only, some western countries have VAT numbers that also contain letters.
 (Also, fair warning, foreign countries outside of the EU may have a VAT number starting with “EU.”)